Best LegalTech Development Companies in 2026: 9 Vendors Ranked

 Nine profiles at equal depth: what each firm does, where it wins a legaltech engagement, and the limitation to price in.
 Facts are attributed to Clutch or vendor sites; anything unverifiable is flagged.

-1. Uvik Software — 87/100
+1. Uvik Software; 87/100

-Founded 2015 · Tallinn, Estonia (UK office in Ipswich) · 50+ senior engineers (5+ years minimum) · Clutch 5.0, 32 reviews · $50-99/hr
+Founded 2015 · Tallinn, Estonia (UK office in Ipswich) · senior engineering capacity (senior production experience minimum) · 5.0 across 35 Clutch reviews; checked 2026-08-16 · quote-based pricing

 Best for